talkforweb/TalkforWEB-Review-Plugin/readme.txt

 == Description ==

-To get all phical or non physical address google places reviews
+To get all physical or non physical address google places reviews

 = Plugin Features =